Welcome to my profile,

 How to start?

-I work face to face, Zoom/Skype online platforms or phone contacts and I offer open ended or short term Counselling.
+I work face to face and/or Zoom.
+I offer open ended or short term Counselling.
 Firstly, we will arrange a time and day for an assessment.
 This initial meeting last around 90 minutes, when we will discuss what led you to reach out to me, some of your life experiences and what your expectations of our work together might be.
 If you feel that you would like to enter into regular sessions, then we arrange a time and day which is dedicated to you and our work together.
 Our 50 minute sessions are weekly.

 For young people, a similar process will take place and the assessment with the Parents/Carers will focus on the young person.
 Together we will discuss the present situation and the Y.P. background.
 The presence of the young person is not needed during the initial meeting.